Rksingh090/r-panel/readme.md

 # Docker-Based Application Deployment App with React JS UI

-Welcome to the Docker-Based Application Deployment App with React JS UI README!
+Welcome to the Rpanel Docker-Based Application Deployment App with React JS UI README!
 This document will provide you with essential information about setting up, configuring, and using this application to deploy Docker-based applications with a user-friendly React JS UI.

 ## Table of Contents